petros-d/docs/docs/cli-release-notes.md

 Release date: September 28, 2021

-- Improvement: `astro dev init` now always pulls in the latest version of Astronomer Runtime for newly scaffolded Astronomer projects.
+- Improvement: `astro dev init` now always pulls the latest version of Astronomer Runtime for new projects.
 This means that you no longer have to upgrade the CLI in order to take advantage of a new Runtime release.
 Note that you still need to manually [upgrade Runtime](upgrade-runtime) for existing projects.
 - Improvement: Updated error messages throughout the CLI to be more clear and useful

 ## v0.2.9-beta